searica/ExtraSnapPointsMadeEasy/README.md

 ### Manual (Closest) Snapping
 Press a key to toggle Manual (Closest) Snapping Mode, which allows you to cycle through the snap points of the piece you are placing while snapping to the closest snap-point on the piece being targeted with your mouse.

+### Grid Snapping
+Press a key to toggle Grid Snapping Mode, which snaps pieces to the world grid.
+Pieces are only snapped to the world grid on the horizontal plane to avoid snapping pieces to thin air.
+Precision of the grid can be toggled between 1m and 0.5m.

 ### Key Bind Configuration
 The key-binds for manual snapping are configurable via editing of the configuration file at Valheim/BepInEx/config/searica.valheim.extrasnappointsmadeeasy.cfg or via an in-game configuration manager (live updates, no restart required).